vaiibs/Image-Gallery-Web-Application/README.md

 # Image Gallery Web Application

-This is a simple image gallery web application built using Flask and SQLAlchemy.Users can upload images, view thumbnails, and download images with a limit on how many images can be downloaded within a 24-hour period.
+This is a image gallery web application built using Flask and SQLAlchemy.Users can upload images, view thumbnails, and download images with a limit on how many images can be downloaded within a 24-hour period.

 # Features: